magicarrow73/262-final-project/README.md

 # gRPC Fault-Tolerant Chat System

 This project implements a fault-tolerant chat service using gRPC and Raft consensus.
-Our system is designed to remain available and consistent even if several nodes fail.
+Following the specifications, our system is designed to remain available and consistent even if several nodes fail.
 The state is replicated across a cluster of nodes, and users can create accounts, log in, send messages, and read persisted messages even after a cluster restart.

 ## Table of Contents